Updated on 1/3/2022

 One important thing to remember when you feel depressed, anxious, or even if you’re having suicidal thoughts is that it’s always best to ask for help (if you or someone you care about is having thoughts of suicide or self harm, call 1-800-273-TALK immediately for assistance.
 Breaking the silence can save lives).
 Opening up to someone, saying to them “I need help,” and talking about what you’re struggling with isn’t an easy thing to do, but there are people who can support you through the hard times.

-Peer support groups bring people who have had similar experiences together to provide encouragement and support for each other.
+Peer support groups bring people who have had similar experiences together to provide encouragement and emotional support for each other.
 Sharing your thoughts and feelings with other people who understand what you’re going through can help you go a long way in dealing with depression, anxiety, and even suicidal thoughts.
 You’ll also get tips from other people on how to manage whatever daily challenges come along.

 Therapy can help you understand why you’re dealing with these challenges, and help you develop ways to cope with these struggles and develop strategies to better manage them.
 If you’re not comfortable speaking face-to-face with a therapist — in person during the pandemic — you can still speak with a trained professional via online therapy to get the help you need.